How Do Bees Make Honeycomb?

 Why is Honeycomb Hexagonal?

 Why the hexagon, of all shapes?
-Well, bees can be extremely intelligent, and scientists even claim that bees are excellent mathematicians.
-Honeybees have actually figured out that packing a hexagonal pattern together over and over again creates the most efficient use of space.
+Bees are extremely intelligent.
+(Scientists even claim that bees are excellent mathematicians.)
+Honeybees have figured out that packing a hexagonal pattern together over and over again creates the most efficient use of space.
 This shape allows the bee to fit into the structure, as well as contains the nectar and stores it.
 Let’s call this their very own honey jar.
 Not only do the honeycomb cells hold the bees’ honey and nectar, they also store pollen, water, and larvae.

 How is Honeycomb Created

 Workers bees will forage for food and gather nectar from different plants.
 The pollen they carry mixes with a specialized enzyme, which is then transferred from their tongues to other bees’ tongues.
 This process enables the nectar to be evaporated to later become honey.
 The glands of the worker bees convert the sugar contents of honey into wax.

 When a bee attempts to build a comb, that individual worker bee may return to the hive upon visiting a sugar water feeder and execute what has been termed as the “waggle dance” to the surrounding hive of bees.
 This little dance is a unique form of communication that has allowed scientists to map the distance and location where bees foraged from mouth to mouth.
 The waggle dance allows the worker bee to signal the specific direction and distance of the sugar water feeder so that other bees can also locate the food source.

 A finished honeycomb can support up to 30 times a bees’ own weight, storing honey in its upper sections, pollen in the rows below that, followed by worker brood cells, drone brood cells, and Queen cells at the bottom of the structure.
 Can you believe how hardworking these tiny creatures are?
 These insects may be small but between pollination and honey production, they make a huge impact.